Syre (album)

 Syre (stylized as SYRE and SYRE: A Beautiful Confusion) is the debut studio album by American rapper Jaden Smith.
-It was released on November 17, 2017, through MSFTSMusic and Roc Nation under the partnership between Interscope Records and Republic Records.
+A visual album, it was released on November 17, 2017, through MSFTSMusic and Roc Nation under the partnership between Interscope Records and Republic Records.
 The album debuted at number 24 on the U.S. Billboard 200 for the chart dated December 9, 2017.
 It features appearances from ASAP Rocky and Raury, along with additional vocals from Kevin Abstract, Pia Mia, and Jaden’s sister Willow Smith.

 Background

 The album was teased after the release of Jaden's music video for "Fallen" back in December 2016.
 The album title is a reference to his full name Jaden Christopher Syre Smith.
 In an interview with Complex about the album title, Jaden said that:

 Syre really just came to me one day.
 I didn’t know what I was going to call the album, but one day it really really came.
 I don’t know what happened.
 It was like a switch—from one second to another, my whole life switched.
 I realized that Syre was the answer, what I had to move forward with.
 People love to just talk about me by name and say, "Oh, Jaden Smith this, Jaden Smith that."
 It’s time for a new awakening and a new consciousness.
 Anybody who thinks they know me, this album is something completely different from what they think.